marcomaggi/mmck-template/README.md

 ## Introduction

 This is  a template project, to  be used as starting  point for packages that  build  and  install  CHICKEN language  libraries.
+CHICKEN  is  a Scheme-to-C compiler supporting the language  features as defined in the ``Revised^5 Report on Scheme''.

 The  library targets  POSIX systems.
 To  run the  tests: this  package depends upon the package MMUX CHICKEN Checks.